Improving Intelligent Character Recognition (ICR) Accuracy with Better Form Design

 A Note About OMR

 Many factors influence the accuracy and success of a hand print forms processing system.
 The extra time and consideration spent in forms design will pay strong dividends in recognition accuracy and reduced costs for manual data entry.
-Carefully consider your target audience to design a form that will be easily understood and completed, and can be easily recognized and processed.
+Carefully consider your target audience to design a form that will be easily understood and completed, and can be easily recognized and processed by ICR software.

 Rick Scanlan joined Accusoft with the acquisition of TMSSequoia in December 2004.
 With 27 years of experience in the document imaging market, Rick has served in a variety of technical, business development, and corporate management roles.
 He has developed extensive expertise in a wide variety of imaging technologies including document viewing, information capture, image enhancement, and forms processing.
 Rick currently manages Accusoft’s sales engineering/pre-sales team and helps define Accusoft’s product strategy and future development.
 A native of Oklahoma, he earned Bachelor of Science degrees from Oklahoma State University in Business Management, Economics, and Management Science and Computer Systems.